flame-engine/flame/CONTRIBUTING.md

 ### Bug Reports

-- If you find a bug, please first report it using [Github issue]s.
+- If you find a bug, please first report it using [Github issues].
   - First check if there is not already an issue for it; duplicated issues will be closed.